On the Impact of Control Signaling in RIS-Empowered Wireless Communications

 \subsection{Paradigms performance (error-free \glspl{cc})}

-Fig.~\ref{fig:snrcdf} shows the \gls{cdf} of the actual and estimated \gls{snr} to give some insight on the impact of the possible algorithm errors.
-From the figure, it can be inferred that the impact of the noise on the \gls{snr} estimation is generally negligible for the \gls{oce} paradigm.
-This finding is justified by the fact that the power of the noise influencing the measurement is proportional to $1/C\oce$, where $C\oce \ge N$ as described in Section~\ref{sec:communication-paradigms:oce}.
-On the other hand, when employing the \gls{bsw} paradigm, the measurement of the \gls{snr} is done separately per each configuration employed, and the resulting noise has a higher impact on the estimation.
-Moreover, we can also observe that the \gls{snr} of the \gls{bsw} extends to very low values, while the minimum target \gls{kpi} needs to be set to provide a non-negligible and supportable \gls{se} (at least higher than -13 dB to have the minimum \gls{se} of the 5G NR standard of $0.0586$~\cite[Table 5.1.3.1-3]{3gpp:nr}).
-Therefore, whatever reasonable target \gls{kpi} is chosen will result in a relatively high outage probability.
-To summarize, the \gls{oce} paradigm is inherently more robust to algorithmic errors than the \gls{bsw} paradigm.
+Fig.~\ref{fig:snrcdf} depicts the \gls{cdf} of the actual and estimated \glspl{snr} to give some insight into the impact of the possible algorithm errors.
+From the figure, it can be inferred that the noise impact on the \gls{snr} estimation is generally negligible for the \gls{oce} paradigm.
+This finding is justified by the fact that the power of the noise influencing the measurement is proportional to $1/C\oce$, where $C\oce \ge N$ (see Section~\ref{sec:communication-paradigms:oce}).
+On the other hand, when employing the \gls{bsw} paradigm, the \gls{snr} is measured per each configuration, and the resulting noise has a higher impact on the estimation.
+Moreover, it can be observed that the \gls{snr} of the \gls{bsw} extends to very low values, while the minimum target \gls{kpi} needs to be set to provide a non-negligible and supportable \gls{se} (at least higher than $-13$ dB to reach the minimum \gls{se} value $0.0586$ of 5G NR~\cite[Table 5.1.3.1-3]{3gpp:nr}).
+Therefore, whatever reasonable target \gls{kpi} is chosen, it will produce a relatively high outage probability.
+In summary, the \gls{oce} paradigm is inherently more robust to algorithmic errors than the \gls{bsw} one.

 To provide a fair comparison between the paradigms, we evaluate the optimal target \gls{snr} $\gamma_0$ used as relevant \gls{kpi} for the \gls{bsw} paradigm.
-Fig.~\ref{fig:kpi} shows the average goodput $R$ achieved as a function of the target \gls{snr}, under different kinds of \gls{cc} and for different values of $\tau$.
-We note that the optimal $\gamma_0$ depends on the frame structure chosen while it does not depend on the kind of \gls{cc}, the latter influencing slightly the achievable goodput under the same target \gls{snr}.
-Moreover, the duration $\tau$ influences negligibly the optimal $\gamma_0$ in the flexible structure, being approx. 13.8 dB for $\tau=30$ ms and approx. 12.4 dB for $\tau=90$ ms for the flexible frame structure, while approx. 10.9 dB for any value of $\tau$ for the fixed frame structure.
-We remark that the selection of the target \gls{kpi} is also scenario dependent, and hence this procedure should be performed during the deployment of the \gls{ris}.
+Fig.~\ref{fig:kpi} shows the average goodput $R$ achieved as a function of the target \gls{snr}, under different kinds of \gls{cc} and for different $\tau$ values.
+We note that the optimal $\gamma_0$ depends on the frame structure chosen, while it does not depend on the kind of \gls{cc}.
+Moreover, the duration $\tau$ influences negligibly the optimal $\gamma_0$ in the flexible structure, being approximately $13.8$ dB for $\tau=30$ ms and $12.4$ dB for $\tau=90$ ms for the flexible frame structure, while approximately $10.9$ dB for any value of $\tau$ for the fixed frame structure.
+We remark that the selection of the target \gls{kpi} is also scenario-dependent; hence, this procedure should be performed during the deployment of the \gls{ris}.